binahayat00/Basic-Docker-PHP/README.md

 # Basic-Docker
-This is a simple project runs with dicker and basic topic in php.
+This is a simple project that runs with docker and basic topics in PHP.